-Kyle Fairchild – Former NASA Director and Keynote Business Speaker
+Kyle Fairchild is a former NASA Director and Keynote Business Speaker

-Kyle Fairchild is currently managing a London-based consultancy for the commercialisation of research and development.
-He has recently completed the Sloan Fellowship Programme at the London Business School.
+Kyle is currently managing a London-based consultancy for the commercialisation of research and development.

 Speaking Topics include: